monotone-studio/monotone/README.md

 *Example.*

-Create and keep all new partitions on NVME storage for short duration of time for a faster write and read.
-Automatically move partitions to colder storage when hot storage reaches its limit.
+Create and keep all new partitions on SSD storage for short duration of time for a faster refresh and read.
+Automatically move partitions to cold HDD storage when hot storage reaches its limit.
 Automatically delete older partitions from cold storage, when it reaches its limit.
 Use different compression settings.

 ```
-CREATE STORAGE hot (path '/mnt/ssd_nvme', compression 'lz4')
+CREATE STORAGE hot (path '/mnt/ssd', compression 'lz4')
 CREATE STORAGE cold (path '/mnt/hdd', compression 'zstd')

 ALTER PIPELINE hot (size 10G), cold (size 100G)